Adroiti/docs-for-code-review-tools/CodeNarc/ConsecutiveStringConcatenation.md

 ## Description

 Catches concatenation of two string literals on the same line.
-These can safely by joined.
+These can be safely joined.
 Java compiler will join two String literals together and place them in the Constant Pool.
 However, Groovy will not because the `plus()` method may override the `+` operator.

 Examples: